stevecrozz/lithostech.com/_posts/2009-02-03-migrating-a-movable-type-system-the-replication-way.markdown

 - replication
 comments: []
 ---
+{% responsive_image path: static/img/full/2009/movable-type.jpg alt:
-{% picture thumbnail-left 2009/movable-type.jpg alt="movable type close up" %}

-Lately, I've been in the business of migrating between hosting providers.
+"movable type close up" class: "img-float-left" %} Lately, I've been in the business of migrating between hosting providers.
 We're moving away from the classic web host CentOS.
 The reason that CentOS became the web host OS of choice in the middle of the decade still eludes.
 I just imagine a some RHEL fan club being told to implement a linux web host solution with no budget and CentOS was the fruit of that effort.
 Our new host is of the new ultra-trendy VPS type.
 We chose slicehost on some recommendations from friends.
 I host my own blog and some other stuff on a VPS at vpslink.com.
 I fired it up with Intrepid Ibex (of course) and started migrating stuff over the Ubuntu way.

 That's all well and good, but the reason I'm writing this is because I found a great way to move our largest system which is a family of blogs